(versión en español: pinchar aquí)

 2.It is false that they are talking about a key concept of the carbohydrate-insulin hypothesis

-On the other hand we have the idea that the terms of the energy balance equation cannot respond to the action of a tissue that decides to capture fatty acids.
+On the other hand I address the idea that the terms of the energy balance equation cannot respond to the action of a tissue that decides to capture fatty acids.

 A key prediction of the CIM was not experimentally supported.